 Riga’s Beer District and Food Scene

 Also unique about Riga is the beer and food scene.
 The city has an entire district dedicated to beer AND Riga has the largest market and bazaar in all of Europe – Riga Central Market.
-Along with Old Riga, the Central Market has also been placed on UNESCO World Heritage Site list.
+Along with Old Riga, the Central Market has also been placed on the UNESCO World Heritage Site list.
 This farmers market took six years to build the market and it opened in 1930.
 To me, what was notable about the Central Market was how organized and clean it was.
 They have a total of five buildings – called pavilions – and each pavilion has its own “theme”.
 There’s one pavilion dedicated to meat, one pavilion dedicated to seafood, vegetables, and so on.
-Not only are there five indoor pavilions, but there’s also outdoor stalls to shop at as well.
-There has to be some sense of organization seeing how on average, 80,000-100,000 people shop at the market each and every day.
+Not only are there five indoor pavilions, but there are also outdoor stalls to shop at as well.
+There has to be some sense of organization seeing how on average, 80,000-100,000 people shop at the market every day.
 Besides the fresh food you can pick up to take home and cook, the market also has bars and restaurants to eat at.
 The market is open seven days/week and is located just steps from old town along the River Daugava.

 After having traditional Latvian food from the market – wash it all down with traditional Latvian beer.
-Beer has been a big tradition in Latvia dating back to the Middle Ages, when Latvian farmers brewed beers as they pleased.
+Beer has been a big tradition in Latvia dating back to the Middle Ages when Latvian farmers brewed beers as they pleased.
 However, this all ended after WWI.
 The government of Latvia passed laws restricting the brewing and selling of beer and then the Soviets occupied Latvia.
 When Latvia regained its independence, many families still had their brewing equipment and the knowledge of beer brewing.
 This is what led to the birth of numerous craft breweries.
 Now, the Riga beer district serves over 100 different types of craft beer varieties throughout 10 different pubs, beer kitchens, and brewpubs.